harness/developer-hub/docs/cloud-cost-management/2-getting-started-ccm/5-access-control/manage-access-control-perspective-folders.md

 ---
-title: Manage access control for CCM perspective folders
+title: Perspective folders
 description: This topic describes how to add and manage access control for CCM Perspectives folder.
 # sidebar_position: 2
 ---

+# Manage access control for CCM perspective folders

 You can now manage access to Perspective folders by assigning Resource Groups to users bound by the roles assigned to them.